By Rev. Ed Hird

 Janice enjoying being in Kigeme.

-Esther sharing about the Healthy Mums Project in which Hilary King has been giving leadership.
+Esther sharing about the Healthy Mums Project.

 Bishop Augustin of the Kigeme Diocese at the All Africa’s Bishops Conference

 Esther has been a key leader in the Healthy Mums Project, which has greatly reduced the infant mortality rate.